 Troupe 2020: New Perspectives

 A Homecoming favorite returns for its 12th year!
 Enjoy a host of musical theatre selections as this group of talented performers explores the HUTC season theme of “New Perspectives”.

 by Lope de Vega, translated by Adrian Mitchell

 One of the best-known Spanish Golden Age plays comes to the HU stage!
 When a small town becomes fed up with the tyranny and abuse of a brutal military commander, they decide to take matters into their own hands.
 When an inquisitor comes to investigate the uprising, the townspeople display a show of solidarity that gains the attention of even King Ferdinand and Queen Isabella, causing them to view the responsibility of leaders from a new perspective.
 This production will feature Spanish-language captioning.
 Due to language and subject matter, this play is recommended for patrons age 14 and up.
 Fuente Ovejuna (Mitchell) is presented by arrangement with Concord Theatricals on behalf of Samuel French, Inc.

-This highly-anticipated annual event is dedicated to showcasing the talents of our graduating seniors as they present a memorable evening of songs and scenes that are the culmination of their years of study in performance and design.
+This annual event showcases the talents of our graduating seniors as they present songs, scenes, and displays that are the culmination of their years of study in performance and design.